Paul Nietsche: Early life

-Paul Felix Franz Nietsche was born to German parents in Kiev in the Ukraine on 17 June 1885.
+Paul Felix Franz Nietsche was born to German parents in Kiev in Ukraine on 17 June 1885.
 At the age of six his family moved to Odessa where his father established a lithographic printing firm.
 His artistic talents were encouraged by his Mother from a young age.
 Nietsche's Mother was said to have pawned his brother's coat on one occasion to buy paints for him.

 Nietsche studied art at the Imperial Academy of Fine Arts in Odessa under Gennadiy Ladyzhensky and Kiriak Kostandi.
 In 1908 he enrolled at the Academy of Fine Arts in Berlin.
 Nietsche then moved to Paris where he befriended the sculptor Auguste Rodin and showed at the Salon of 1912.
 Nietsche returned to Odessa in 1914 where he remained until the end of World War I, when he relocated to Berlin to be with his family.
 In August 1919 Nietsche showed at the Der Sturm Gallery alongside Maria Uhden and Paul Busch.